csestelo/physics-exercises/README.md

 understanding of the theory.

-## WIP
+## Implemented

-Implement a vector class which:
+a vector class which:

-- [x] has a constructor based in magnitude + angle
+- has a constructor based in magnitude + angle
-- [x] has a constructor based in components
+- has a constructor based in components
-- [x] calculates the component in each direction
+- calculates the component in each direction
-- [x] calculates the magnitude
+- calculates the magnitude
-- [x] calculates the angle with the horizontal
+- calculates the angle with the horizontal
-- [x] calculates the sum of two vectors
+- calculates the sum of two vectors
-- [ ] calculates the multiplication with a scalar
+- calculates the multiplication with a scalar

 ## future